-But it has a very hot spa and I do like that!
+Wow – it has a very hot spa and I do like that!

 We head for Pearl Harbor.
 There is a lot to see and learn here, and an educational day as well.
 Pearl Harbor with kids is perfect for world schooling!

 Pearl Harbor with kids means that some displays allow kids to touch, feel and play.
 Like this old divers helmet.

 It is amazing to see tiny drops of oil still bubbling to the surface.
 They say this is the sea crying for the dead.
 This is a really memorable moment in our travels – right here.

 We are dropped back with our bags and need to pack for mainland USA.
 We decide to head to Waikiki to see the sunset.
-Some guy puts his birds on me on the street and takes a photo.
+Some guy puts his South American birds on me on the street and takes a photo.
 I tell him to get them off as my shirt is wet at the back – poop!!!

 As the sun sets, we meet some Australians from the Pearl Harbor tour